Adam Lambert Quits Record Label Over 1980s Cover Songs

 July 13th, 2013 1:29pm EDT

-Adam Lambert has walked away from his record deal after bosses at his label pushed him towards recording an album of 1980s cover songs.
+Adam Lambert has walked away from his record deal after his label pushed him towards recording an album of 1980s cover songs.

-The 31 year-old singer, who shot to fame on American Idol, has parted ways with RCA after releasing two albums through the label, and he has now revealed a disagreement over this third project prompted him to end his contract.
+The 31 year-old singer has parted ways with RCA after releasing two albums through the label, and he has now revealed a disagreement over this third project prompted him to end his contract.

 The flamboyant star insists he did not want to record a covers album and puts the split down to "the oft-cited 'creative differences'".